Arnold Wilson: First World War

-Post World War One
+After the First World War

 In 1918, Wilson became acting civil commissioner over the territory that would become known as Iraq.
 In 1919, during the Paris Peace Conference, he was among the few who successfully recommended adopting the Arabic name Iraq, as it had been known for more than 1400 years by Muslim and Arab worlds, instead of the Greek name Mesopotamia which was only used by Westerners.
 This political entity covered the planned northern expansion of the newly created country under the British Mandate to include the oil rich Mosul region of northern Iraq, in addition to the Mesopotamian provinces of Baghdad and Basra.

 In April 1920, at the Conference of San Remo, the League of Nations agreed to the British mandate over Iraq.
 In the spring and summer of 1920, a revolt against the Mandate erupted across central and southern Iraq.
 Wilson, as part of the Mandatory administration, took a direct role in suppressing the revolt.

 Having achieved the rank of brevet lieutenant-colonel in August 1918, he retired from the Indian Army in August 1921.

 In the summer of 1920 Wilson proposed a compromise, suggesting that Feisal, the former king of Syria, be offered the Iraqi throne.
 This proposal was intended to obtain support from the Iraqis as well as British officials who favoured semi-independence.
 It was eventually accepted by the British government, but Wilson was not there to participate in its implementation.
 The British government decided not to follow Wilson's views, and instead granted independence to Iraq.
 The British government removed Wilson from his position in Iraq and knighted him.
 Deeply disappointed by the turn of events, he left the public service and joined the Anglo-Persian Oil Company as manager of their Middle Eastern operations.
 He worked for the company until 1932.